$1,656 to $1,950 pp (USD)

 Day 3

-Amboseli to Tsavo West National Park - Approximately 110km (2 hours drive)
+Amboseli to Tsavo West National Park - Approximately 110 km (2-hour drive)

-Amboseli to Tsavo West National Park - Approximately 110km (2 hours drive)
+Amboseli to Tsavo West National Park - Approximately 110 km (2-hour drive)

-Have an early breakfast and then check out and proceed to Tsavo West National Park.
-The park is commonly known as the “Land of Lava, Springs, Man-Eaters & Magical Sunsets”.
+You will have an early breakfast and then check out and proceed to Tsavo West National Park.
+The park is commonly known as the “Land of Lava, Springs, Man-Eaters and Magical Sunsets”.

-From the sight of 50 million gallons of crystal-clear water gushing out from the under-parched lava rock that is the Mzima Springs to the Shetani lava flows, Tsavo West is a beautiful, rugged wilderness.
-The savannah ecosystem comprises of open grasslands, scrublands, acacia woodlands, belts of riverine vegetation and rocky ridges including the Poacher's Lookout where visitors can see the teeming herds in the plains below.
+From the sight of 50 million gallons of crystal-clear water gushing out from the underparched lava rock that is the Mzima Springs to the Shetani lava flows, Tsavo West is a beautiful, rugged wilderness.
+The savannah ecosystem comprises open grasslands, scrublands, acacia woodlands, belts of riverine vegetation and rocky ridges, including the Poacher's Lookout, where visitors can see the teeming herds in the plains below.

 - Main Destination: